bigno78/drag/README.md

 ## Producing SVG images

 This section describes the interface for creating svg images.
-There is also an example command-line application which can be used for drawing graphs into svg - more information [TODO](here).
+There is also an example command-line application which can be used for turning graphs into svg images - more information [TODO](here).

 ```C++
 #include <drag/drag.hpp>